Celebrations and Milestones

 Department of Status of Women

 In A Mandate for Equality, author Nancy Peckford notes, “The complexities of representation within the House of Commons are such that many women have not been able to consistently exert a feminist analysis given the constraints of political parties.
 This is particularly true when considering the policy-making processes within the governing party and given the re-orientation of Canada’s economic policies since 1988 to one of corporate-led, free trade.
 The challenges confronted by feminist women in Parliament have been exacerbated by the fact that there is not yet a critical mass of female MPs in the House of Commons.
-As a result, addressing women’s representational realities must include a systematic examination of the electoral process by which women are selected for Parliament and the possibilities for coordination amongst equality-seeking women of all parties in the House of Commons.
+As a result, addressing women’s representational realities must include a systematic examination of the electoral process by which women are selected for Parliament and the possibilities for coordination among equality-seeking women of all parties in the House of Commons.

 Unfortunately, the increase in the numbers of women in the House of Commons compared to 20 years ago has not translated into the adoption of more progressive politics to improve women’s lives.
 In fact, through by virtue of their numbers, women have become somewhat more visible in the House and are fulfilling significant roles as Parliamentary committee chairs, Opposition critics and ministers, the socio-economic status of the majority of women across the country has actually deteriorated.
 Furthermore, Canadian feminist Lisa Young has argued that in many cases, the recruitment of high profile women by the dominant political parties record has helped to conceal the gravity of some key policy choices and their impact upon women: